Organ transplantation: Paired exchange

 A "paired-exchange" is a technique of matching willing living donors to compatible recipients using serotyping.
 For example, a spouse may be willing to donate a kidney to their partner but cannot since there is not a biological match.
 The willing spouse's kidney is donated to a matching recipient who also has an incompatible but willing spouse.
 The second donor must match the first recipient to complete the pair exchange.
 Typically the surgeries are scheduled simultaneously in case one of the donors decides to back out and the couples are kept anonymous from each other until after the transplant.
 Paired-donor exchange, led by work in the New England Program for Kidney Exchange as well as at Johns Hopkins University and the Ohio organ procurement organizations, may more efficiently allocate organs and lead to more transplants.

 Paired exchange programs were popularized in the New England Journal of Medicine article "Ethics of a paired-kidney-exchange program" in 1997 by L.F.
 Ross.
 It was also proposed by Felix T. Rapport in 1986 as part of his initial proposals for live-donor transplants "The case for a living emotionally related international kidney donor exchange registry" in Transplant Proceedings.
 A paired exchange is the simplest case of a much larger exchange registry program where willing donors are matched with any number of compatible recipients.
 Transplant exchange programs have been suggested as early as 1970: "A cooperative kidney typing and exchange program."

 The first pair exchange transplant in the US was in 2001 at Johns Hopkins Hospital.
 The first complex multihospital kidney exchange involving 12 people was performed in February 2009 by The Johns Hopkins Hospital, Barnes-Jewish Hospital in St. Louis and Integris Baptist Medical Center in Oklahoma City.
 Another 12-person multihospital kidney exchange was performed four weeks later by Saint Barnabas Medical Center in Livingston, New Jersey, Newark Beth Israel Medical Center and New York-Presbyterian Hospital.
 Surgical teams led by Johns Hopkins continue to pioneer this field with more complex chains of exchange, such as an eight-way multihospital kidney exchange.
 In December 2009, a 13 organ 13 recipient matched kidney exchange took place, coordinated through Georgetown University Hospital and Washington Hospital Center, Washington, DC.

 Good Samaritan

 Good Samaritan or "altruistic" donation is giving a donation to someone that has no prior affiliation with the donor.
 The idea of altruistic donation is to give with no interest of personal gain, it is out of pure selflessness.
 On the other hand, the current allocation system does not assess a donor's motive, so altruistic donation is not a requirement.
 Some people choose to do this out of a personal need to donate.
 Some donate to the next person on the list; others use some method of choosing a recipient based on criteria important to them.
-Web sites are being developed that facilitate such donation.
+Websites are being developed that facilitate such donation.
 Over half of the members of the Jesus Christians, an Australian religious group, have donated kidneys in such a fashion.